MicrosoftDocs/win32/desktop-src/SecCrypto/extending-cryptoapi.md

-﻿---
+---
-Description: 'CryptoAPI has been designed to be easily extensible.
-New types and parameters can be defined by any cryptographic service provider (CSP) author to make CryptoAPI bend to the requirements of a wide variety of situations.' ms.assetid: 'fe87ccb8-16a3-443d-93df-0df02b8787f6'
+Description: CryptoAPI has been designed to be easily extensible.
+New types and parameters can be defined by any cryptographic service provider (CSP) author to make CryptoAPI bend to the requirements of a wide variety of situations. ms.assetid: fe87ccb8-16a3-443d-93df-0df02b8787f6
 title: Extending CryptoAPI
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Extending CryptoAPI